apache/trafficcontrol/docs/source/api/cachegroups_id_queue_update.rst

 Response Structure
 ------------------
 :action:         The action processed, one of "queue" or "dequeue"
-:cachegroupId:   The integral, unique identifier of the Cache Group for which updates were queued/dequeued
+:cachegroupId:   The integral, unique identifier of the :term:`Cache Group` for which updates were queued/dequeued
-:cachegroupName: The name of the Cache Group for which updates were queued/dequeued
+:cachegroupName: The name of the :term:`Cache Group` for which updates were queued/dequeued
 :cdn:            The name of the CDN to which the queue/dequeue operation was restricted
-:serverNames:    An array of the (short) hostnames of the servers within the Cache Group which are also assigned to the CDN specified in the ``"cdn"`` field
+:serverNames:    An array of the (short) hostnames of the servers within the :term:`Cache Group` which are also assigned to the CDN specified in the ``"cdn"`` field

 .. code-block:: http
 	:caption: Response Example